vikingair/spy4js/README.md

   - `getAllCallArguments` (returns all call arguments for all calls in an array containing arrays)
   - `getCallArguments` (returns all call arguments for a specified call in an array)
   - `getCallArgument` (same as getCallArguments, but returns only a single element of the array)
+  - `getLatestCallArgument` (same as getCallArgument, but for the latest call)
+  - `getProps` (same as getLatestCallArgument, but only for the first param.
+Can be useful for mocked React components)
   - `getCallCount` (returns the number of made calls)

 ```ts